tonysjohn/e-Commerce_Customer_Churn/README.md

 | AdaBoost | 2114 | 1171 | 764 | 4821 | 78.18% | 86.32% | 80.46% | 0.753 |
 | XgBoost | 2024 | 1261 | 575 | 5010 | 79.30% | 89.70% | 79.89% | 0.757 |

+## Deployment and Evaluation
+prediction.py is used to orchestrate monthly prediction in rolling basis.
+The ML model and necessary configuration are envisoned to be pickled and put in Amazon S3 datastore from which the model can be called when required. _(Note: Solutioning pending....)_